 The elusive wolf-dog of Pennypack Park has been caught, the Pennsylvania Game Commission has confirmed.
-The early morning capture was made with the help of hot dogs and foothold traps.
+The early-morning capture was made with the help of hot dogs and foothold traps.
 No thanks to foxes, which kept eating the bait.
-The animal is believed to be a wolf-Alaskan malamute mix that was purchased as a pet in Florida and escaped when his owners were visiting in Philadelphia in March.
-It seemed docile enough, sometimes just laying in a clearing off the 8600 block of Algon Avenue, at the edge of Northeast Philadelphia park.
+The animal is believed to be a wolf-Alaskan malamute mix that was purchased as a pet in Florida and escaped when its owners were visiting Philadelphia in March.
+It seemed docile enough, sometimes just lying in a clearing off the 8600 block of Algon Avenue, at the edge of the Northeast Philadelphia park.

 June 29, 2012 |

 Philadelphia has always been a cheesesteak city.
 Hoagie mecca, completely.
 Burger town, yes, and getting better all the time.
 Now, finally, with a wave of trendy and upscale offerings, building on a foundation of old-school staples, Philly can finally claim another point of pride: great hot dogs.
 We've got the city's most lauded chefs making their own links, multiple new hot dog stands experimenting with flavor combinations, and a proud representation of the "Texas Weiner" lineage.